 What is the Best Natural Finish for Poplar?

 The three most popular ways to finish poplar are painting, sealing, and staining.
-Let’s find out how to apply each;
+Let’s find out how to finish poplar wood using each method;

 #1: Painting poplar